danielgaskell/scc/doc/network.md

 status = HTTP_GET("http://numbersapi.com", buffer, sizeof(buffer), "Accept: text/plain\r\nAccept-Language: en-US\r\n", 1);
 ```

 *Return value*: On success, writes the response to `buffer` and returns the HTTP response status code (e.g., 200 "OK", 404 "Not Found").
 On failure, sets `_neterr` and returns -1.
+If a response is received but it does not contain a valid HTTP response status code, returns 0.

 ## TCP functions